Mazda RX-8 (2003-2010): review, specs and buying guide

 Central to the RX-8 – and implied by Mazda’s RX designation – is its rotary engine.
 Dubbed the Renesis, it was a heavily evolved version of the two-rotor 13B used in the RX-7, featuring exhaust ports in the side of each rotor housing rather than on its periphery, and new rotor seals - a longstanding weak point of the rotary design.

-Unlike the RX-7 (which had ceased production in Japan in 2002, but had long since disappeared from sale in Europe) the Renesis was naturally-aspirated rather than turbocharged, but still capable of producing 237bhp at a free-spinning 8500rpm.
-A lower-output 189bhp version was also available.
-The former was attached to a six-speed manual gearbox, while the latter got a five-speed with different ratios.
+Unlike the RX-7 (which had ceased production in Japan in 2002, but had long since disappeared from sale in Europe) the Renesis was naturally-aspirated rather than turbocharged, but still capable of producing 228bhp in six-port form and spinning all the way up to 9000rpm (a four-port 189bhp engine was also available).
+The engine's best work is delivered in its higher reaches, with a paltry peak torque figure of 156lb ft arriving at 5500rpm.
+The four-port engine was attached to a five-speed manual gearbox, with the 228bhp model getting a six-speed with different ratios.

-The standard car was priced at £21,995, which seems like a bargain today, particularly given the sleek coupe bodystyle - which actually hit a four-door, four-seat layout, the rear row accessed via rear-hinged half-doors usable only after the front pair were open.
-The interior couldn’t quite match some German alternatives for quality but a low-slung driving position and uniquely-styled dashboard made the RX-8 feel special inside - and by coupe standards it was practical too.
+At launch the standard car was priced at £21,995, which seems like a bargain today, particularly given the striking four-door coupe design featuring a pair of rear-hinged half-doors.
+The interior couldn’t quite match some German alternatives for quality but a low-slung driving position and uniquely-styled dashboard made the RX-8 feel special inside, and the driving position is almost spot on.

 What we said

 Mazda RX-8, evo 053 (Mar 03), Harry Metcalfe